johanCloud/Installomator/README.md

 See [scriptingosx/Installomator](https://github.com/scriptingosx/Installomator) for the original software.

-I recommend to install the two scripts in /usr/local/bin, that folder is included in PATH, so the script can be called without path.
+I have included a .pkgproj-file that will open in the app [Packages](http://s.sudre.free.fr/Software/Packages/about.html).
+So now you can build you own installer and deploy that to your machines.
+The package will install the two scripts as well as a link file named "Installomator" that will link to Installomator.sh.

 The two scripts with “app” in the name is the script, that should be inside Mosyle Manager.

 ## Also, for this version
 Your production and deployment environment will be different, please test thoroughly before rolling it out to your production.